cunnane/xloil/docs/source/Introduction.rst

 xlOil
 ===========

-xlOil is a framework for linking programming languages with Excel language.
+xlOil is a framework for linking programming languages with Excel.
-That is, a way to write functions in a language of your choice and have them appear in Excel as worksheet functions and macros, as well as manipulating the application and GUI similar to VBA.
+It provides a way to write functions in a language of your choice and have them appear in Excel as worksheet functions and macros, as well as manipulating the application and GUI similar to what is possible with VBA.

-xlOil is designed to have very low overheads when calling your own worksheet functions.
+xlOil is designed to have very low overheads when calling your worksheet functions.

 xlOil supports different languages via plugins.
 The languages currently